thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-critique.md

 ---
 description: Critiques the initial CoT extraction from a paper
 request_overrides:
-  system_message: "You are a precise academic critic.
-Output only valid XML following the provided template."
+  system_message: "You adhere precisely to the provided instructions for the given task, you output only the final XML according to the provided template and template instructions"
 ---

 ## TASK

+You are a precise academic critic.
 Your task is to critically evaluate three interconnected elements derived from an academic paper:

 - The proposed question
 - The chain of reasoning that bridges the question to its answer through logical steps